Get peace of mind while you exercise

 The YMCA’s Child Development Center was created to provide a safe and fun environment for children while their parents utilize our workout floor.

 More than ever, busy parents need support.
 When parents come to the Y for a class, group activity, or workout, their kids need an enriching environment where they can build healthy relationships with other kids and adults.
 At your local Y’s Child Development Center, children play under the supervision of caring, trained Y staff while parents are able to connect with other Y members and enjoy their own time.
-The Child Development Center is available free of charge for children ages 3 months – 12 years old.
+The Child Development Center is available free of charge for children on a membership ages 6 weeks – 12 years old.
 Parents may leave their children in a Child Development Center for a maximum of two hours a day.
 Parents must remain at the YMCA facility when their child is receiving childcare.

 Our Child Development Center operation hours vary by YMCA family center, and may also change depending on team member availability, holidays, etc. Find your location and check the Key Info section to see your Y’s hours.